Selenium-mercury molar ratio as a basis for relaxing predator-fish MeHg ceilings — the scientific debate

 How this page was promoted

 Established 2026-05-18 from the seafood-axis synthesis work.
-The Se:Hg framework is one of the contested points in MeHg toxicology that HMTc certification will face when setting per-species thresholds; the page exists so HMTc threshold decisions can cite a wiki-side consolidation rather than re-deriving the debate per certification cycle.
-The page is deliberately non-committal between the for-and-against positions; the recommended HMTc position (conservative on both sides) is the synthesis’s contribution.
+The Se:Hg framework is one of the contested points in MeHg toxicology bearing on per-species threshold questions; the page exists to provide a citable wiki-side consolidation of the debate rather than re-deriving it each time the question arises.
+The page is deliberately non-committal between the for-and-against positions; its contribution is the consolidated, evidence-graded assessment of where the framework is and is not on firm ground.

 Peer review state